George Lincoln: Career

 In the aftermath of the Korean War, Lincoln became known as "the man who drew the 38th parallel, the line that determined the Korean Demilitarized Zone."
-According to Lieutenant General Edward Rowny, the decision to use the 38th parallel was made towards the end of the war when General Marshall asked his Strategic Planning Division to recommend where the line should be drawn.
-One of the members of Division, the future Secretary of state Dean Rusk, said that the line of demarcation should be the 39th parallel as it was the narrowest part of the peninsula, making it the easiest position to defend.
-Lincoln felt that the line should be drawn at the 38th parallel based upon the work of geographer Nicholas Spykman, who had written a book stating that most great leaders of the world had been born and that 90% of the best literature and inventions had been created north of it.

-After the Korean War, Lincoln returned to West Point to teach.
+After the war, he returned to West Point to teach.
 During that time, he would often assist with matters related to government strategy.

 In 1964, Lincoln surveyed American aid missions in Latin America as a special adviser for the Agency for International Development.
 He retired from West Point in 1969.

 In 1969, President Nixon appointed Lincoln as director of the Office of Emergency Preparedness, the agency responsible for emergency preparation, the mobilization of federal resources, and the coordination of state and local emergency operations.
 His appointment broke the tradition of choosing a political or public figure.
 In August 1969, Lincoln led the federal government's response to damage caused by Hurricane Camille on the Gulf Coast of Louisiana and Mississippi.

 In August 1971, Lincoln oversaw a 90‐day wage‐price freeze announced by President Nixon.